-Individually two very mundane words but when put together have so much stigma you could almost feel the suffocation.
-One would not think that getting on a plane solo to fly to the other side of the world by yourself would help someone with anxiety, but I am going to try and change your mind.
+Mental health.
+Individually two very mundane words, but when put together have so much stigma, you could almost feel the suffocation.
+One would not think that getting on a plane solo to fly to the other side of the world by yourself would help someone with anxiety, but I will try and change your mind.

 Mental Health does not just mean that you have something wrong with your brain.

 Very much like your physical health, your mental health needs to be taken care of too.